|

 I don’t know about you but we always celebrated with a barbecue often on the beach somewhere as I grew up in Florida.

 This holiday has a bumpy history.
-While it was accepted as a public holiday in 1923, in 1925 it was banned.
-Then it came back in 1935 but was again banned in 1981.
+After it was accepted as a public holiday in 1923, in 1925 it was banned.
+Then it was accepted again in 1935 but yet again was banned in 1981.

 In 2009 it returned and is now celebrated as Labour and Solidarity Day.